Kentico CMS allows you to personalize the displayed content based on the current user.

 1. Sign in to CMS Desk as administrator.

-2. Go to Administration -> Roles and create new roles Customers and Partners.
+2. Go to Administration -> Roles, select the Corporate Site from the Sites drop‑down list and create new roles Customers and Partners.

-3. Go to Administration -> Users and create a new user Customer1 with following values:
+3. Go to Administration -> Users and create a new user Customer1 with the following values:

-4. Create another user Partner1 with following values:
+4. Create another user Partner1 with the following values:

 First, we need to grant the Read permission for the whole website to the Public anonymous user (public), Customers and Partners roles.

-8. Repeat the last two steps for categories Laptops and PDAs.
-Deny the PDAs category also for the Customers role.
+9. Repeat the last two steps for the Laptops and Tablets page.
+Also deny the Smartphones category for the Customers role.

 Choose the root in the content tree and click the Design tab.
-Configure the cmsmenu web part and set its property Check permissions to true ().
+Configure () the Top list menu (CSS list menu) web part and set its Check permissions property in the System settings category to true ().
 Click OK.
-Repeat the same for the LeftTreeMenu and ProductDataList web parts on the /Products page.
+Repeat the same for the CSS list menu and Featured products web parts on the /Products page.

-10. Sign out.
-If you mouse-over the Products menu item, you will see that the sub-categories are no longer displayed.
+11. Sign out.
+If you mouse-over the Products menu item as a public user, you will see that the sub-categories representing the restricted sections are no longer displayed.

-11. Sign in as user Customer1 (use the My account link at the top right part of the page) and click Products in the main menu.
+12. Sign in as user Customer1 (use the logon mini‑form at the top right of the page) and navigate to Products via the main menu.
 You will see a page like the one below.
-As you can see, the PDAs section and PDA products are not displayed to this user.
+As you can see, the Smartphones section and Smartphone products are not displayed to this user.